Interacting conformal scalar in a wedge: Free scalar in a wedge

 In this case we obtain

 where $\De_\ph$ is given by \eqref{eq:Delta_a}.
 Unfortunately, we are not able to sum over $k$ in generic $d$.
 On the other hand, we can check the result \eqref{eq:one-point_d4} valid for $d=4$.
-As a check we can specify this result for $d=4$.
-The sums can be analytically performed and we get
+The sums can then be analytically performed and we get

-which is exactly \eqref{eq:one-point_d4} for $\theta= \pi/n$.
+which is exactly \eqref{eq:one-point_d4} for $\theta= \frac{\pi}{n}$.